Fil923/Fil923/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on Vue, Typescript, Scss
 - 🌱 I’m currently learning Docker
-- 🤔 I’m looking for help with Aws
+- 🤔 I’m looking for help with Aws and Azure
 - 💬 Ask me about Anything
 - 📫 How to reach me: filippo.nardi92@gmail.com